-If you find yourself passing accidentally or being passed accidentally then the same guidance applies in that it is only right to give the place back at the earliest opportunity but only when safe to do so.
+If you find yourself passing accidentally, or being passed accidentally, then the same guidance applies in that it is only right to give the place back at the earliest opportunity but only when safe to do so.
+This can be done before the finish line at the start of the Safety Car Period.

-This can be done before the finish line at the start of the Period, but absolutely no overtaking is permitted during the Safety Car period from the point you cross the finish line at the start of the Safety Car Period to the point at which you cross the line at the presentation of the Green Flag.
-If you haven't been able to give a place back safely prior to the finish line at the start of the Period, then you must do so after the Green Flag and when safe to do so, otherwise you will be susceptible to a penalty.
+However, absolutely no overtaking is permitted during the Safety Car Period from the point you cross the finish line at the beginning of the Safety Car Period to the point at which you cross the line at the presentation of the green flag.

+If you haven't been able to give a place back safely prior to the finish line at the start of the Safety Car Period, then you must do so after the green flag and when safe to do so, otherwise you will be susceptible to a penalty.